skbkontur/GroBuf/README.markdown

  - DataMembersByAttributeExtractor - selects all members marked with [DataMember](http://msdn.microsoft.com/en-us/library/system.runtime.serialization.datamemberattribute.aspx) attribute

 ## Notes on types
-Supported:
+Supports:
  - custom classes or structs
  - primitive types
  - single dimension arrays
  - List<>, HashSet<>, Hashtable, Dictionary<,>
  - Lazy<> (it will not be deserialized untill Value is actually demanded)

-Names of serialized types are not used and therefore can be safely renamed without any loss of data.
+Serialized types names are not used and therefore the types can be safely renamed without any loss of data.

-All primitive types are convertible to one another.
+All primitive types are convertible into ecch other.
 For example, if a data contract member had type int and has been changed to long than no old data will be lost.

 ## Notes on members
 The members's names are important for GroBuf because it stores hash codes of all serialized members and uses them during deserialization.
-But it is possible to tell GroBuf what hash code to use for a particular member using [GroboMember](https://github.com/homuroll/GroBuf/blob/master/GroBuf/GroBuf/DataMembersExtracters/GroboMemberAttribute.cs) attribute.
+But it is possible to tell GroBuf what hash code is to be used for a particular member using [GroboMember](https://github.com/homuroll/GroBuf/blob/master/GroBuf/GroBuf/DataMembersExtracters/GroboMemberAttribute.cs) attribute.
-If a member's name changes (and there is no [GroboMember](https://github.com/homuroll/GroBuf/blob/master/GroBuf/GroBuf/DataMembersExtracters/GroboMemberAttribute.cs) attribute at it) or a member has been deleted, old data still will be able to be deserialized but the data of that particular member will be skipped and lost.
+If a member's name changes (and there is no [GroboMember](https://github.com/homuroll/GroBuf/blob/master/GroBuf/GroBuf/DataMembersExtracters/GroboMemberAttribute.cs) attribute at it) or a member has been deleted, old data still may be deserialized but the data of that particular member will be skipped and lost.
-If a member has been added than after deserializing old data the value of this member will be set to its default value.
+If a member has been added than after deserializing old data, the value of this member will be set to its default value.

 ## Notes on enums
-Enums are stored not as ints but as hash codes for there string representation.
-Thus, one can safely change the value of enum, but changing names will result in loss of data (there soon will be possibility to manually specify the hash code of a enum member).
+Enums are stored not as ints but as hash codes for their string representation.
+Thus, one can safely change the value of enum, but change fo a name will result in loss of data (soon it will be possibile to specify the hash code of a enum member manually).

 ## Performance
-GroBuf is faster than well-known serializer ProtoBuf:
+GroBuf is faster than a well-known serializer ProtoBuf:
  - about 2-2.5 times on average on serialization
  - about 4-5 times on average on deserialization

-Here example of benchmarking on some realistic scenario:
+Here you can see an example of benchmarking in a realistic scenario:

 ```ini
 BenchmarkDotNet-Dev=v0.9.6.0+